ProgramsWorkshopsImpactTeamPartner with us

 Build the future.

-100% volunteer-taughtNo experience needed, everKits included for every kid
+100% volunteer-taughtNo experience needed, ever

 WHY WE EXIST

-Bright Spark Foundation is a student-run nonprofit started by TJHSST engineers who wanted younger kids to get the head start they didn't have.
+Bright Spark Foundation is a student-run nonprofit started by TJHSST students who wanted younger kids to get the head start they didn't have.
 We run free, hands-on workshops where 4th–8th graders wire real circuits, program real microcontrollers, and take home something they built themselves.

 Four tracks, one goal: hands on the hardware.